Xetibo/ReSet-Doc/sections/abstract.typ

 // Result
-The plugin system was ultimately developed with shared libraries which allows for resource sharing in both the daemon and the user interface of ReSet.
+The plugin system was ultimately developed with shared libraries which allows for resource sharing in both the daemon and the user interface of ReSet without the additional overhead of an interpreter.

 To prove the plugin system, two exemplary plugins were developed in this thesis.
 The first is a monitor plugin, which allows users to change individual settings